 - Store device records including device make, model, and serial number in a safe place in case you need to report it lost or stolen

 - You can disable access to mobile Web banking and Provident's mobile apps from within Provident's online banking.
 It is also a good idea to change your online banking password and User ID while you're at it, to further thwart any attempts to access your account by other means.

-- You can contact our Call Center or your nearest community branch and they can disable your access to mobile banking
+- You can reach our Contact Center or your nearest community branch and they can disable your access to mobile banking

 For more information about Provident's mobile banking, and a link to all of our mobile banking FAQs, please see our Mobile Banking page.

 A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.

 How Provident Credit Union is Notified of a Breach

 Provident may receive information about a breach from multiple outside sources or law enforcement agencies.
 Details specific to the breach may not be disclosed to the credit union so we cannot provide the name of the merchant or where the data breach may have occurred.

 What to Expect When a Data Breach Occurs

 Learning that your account information may have been compromised can be alarming.
 Important things to know if a breach occurs and your card account data has been compromised: